AnonymousAAArdvark/qi/README.md

 ```asm
 打印行（"你好，世界"）；
 ```
-###Features
+### Features
-- Qi is **Chinese-based**.
+- Qi is <ins>Chinese-based</ins>.
 Us English-speaking people don't often take for granted the fact that the programming languages we learn are all based on native tongues we're already fluent in.
 A native English speaker can reasonably infer what a piece of Python code does just from reading the keywords ("if", "int", "while", etc.).
 Making this language foreign-based allows programming to be more accessible to more people around the globe.
-- Qi is **fast**.
+- Qi is <ins>fast</ins>.
 Qi utilizes a single-pass compiler that compiles to efficient bytecode that runs exceptionally down to the metal.
 Along with various optimizations such as [Nan Boxing](https://sean.cm/a/nan-boxing) and hash table probing, Qi's speed squares up to competing dynamic languages.
-- Qi is **light**.
+- Qi is <ins>light</ins>.
 With less than 5000 lines of code, the entire project could be read in a day.
 Although the code is short, everything is well-formatted and easy to understand.
 The final executable is only about 140 kb in size, allowing you to run it on nearly any unix device imaginable.
-- Qi is **object-oriented**.
+- Qi is <ins>object-oriented</ins>.
 Placing classes front and center, [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) provides a clear modular structure that is significantly better at handling complexity than functional programming though concepts such as [abstraction](https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)) and [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).

 ## Performance